Section - Doctor of Pharmacy (PharmD) for Practicing Pharmacists subheading.

 It is important to select referees who can assess your clinical, academic, professional, leadership and/or personal abilities and achievements.
 At least one letter must be from a practicing pharmacist.
 The other two letters may come from professionals in the field of Pharmacy (e.g. professors, supervisors, preceptors, employers), references in the health care field or a personal reference (a maximum of one personal reference is permitted).
 Only information included on the form will be considered and letters submitted instead of or in addition to the form will not be accepted.

 Transcripts from all post-secondary institutions (with the exception of University of Alberta transcripts) must be sent directly from the respective institutions to the Office of the Registrar at the University of Alberta.
-It is the applicant’s responsibility to ensure that transcripts are received prior to the application deadline.
+Please do not have transcripts sent to the Faculty.
+It is the applicant’s responsibility to ensure that the Office of the Registrar received all transcripts prior to the application deadline.

 Students who have graduated from the University of Alberta are not required to request transcripts as the program will be able to access these independently.